 No “island-hopping” experience is complete without seafood.
 Serving some serious fishing village vibes, Season Live Seafood offers zi-char and seafood dishes like Fried Rice (from $4), Crispy Prawn Rolls ($10) and Sambal Mussels (from $10).

-Pick a seat along the waterfront for the best views.
-Facing the jetty, you’ll also be able to see the bumboats ferrying passengers to the island and if you’re lucky, flocks of hornbills gliding across the sky.
+Situated near the jetty at Ubin town, this seafood restaurant promises romantic waterfront views, making it one to add to your list of date ideas with your partner.You’ll also be able to see the bumboats ferrying passengers to the island and if you’re lucky, flocks of hornbills gliding across the sky.

 We enjoyed a sweet baby coconut ($5) and told ourselves we were in Bali